-The application form must be submitted in English or French to the Secretariat of the Pompidou Group as text attachment only by e-mail on the above mentioned address and before 30 March 2012.
+The application form must be fully completed and submitted in English or French to the Secretariat of the Pompidou Group as an email text attachment (preferably Word) to: Pompidou.PreventionPrize@coe.int.
+Your application must be received by 31 July 2016.

-Applications submitted by post or fax cannot be considered, but evidence in support of the application can be submitted by post when indicated in the application form.
-The additional evidence must match the description in the application form
+Applications submitted by post or fax cannot be considered, but evidence in support of the application can, if necessary, be submitted by post when indicated in the application form.
+The additional evidence must match the description in the application form.
+The additional material is more useful if there is a summary in English or French of any textual material.